tzebrowski/CanSniffer/README.md

 #### Configuration file scheme

 * adapterName: BT OBD Adapter name, e.g: "AABBCC112233"
-* fileName: file name in which data will be saved
+* logFile.fileName: csv file name in which data will be saved
 * duration: duration of the process, in milliseconds
 * stnEnabled: enable if you have stn based adapter e.g: stn2120
+* mode: CAN_SERVER | LOG_FILE - indicates whether data should be dumped into file or application should behave as network server.
+* canServer.port - port on which application listen to in server mode

 #### Example configuration

 ```
 adapterName: "AABBCC112233"
+duration: 30000
+stnEnabled: false
+mode: CAN_SERVER

+logFile:
    fileName: "./vw_out.%d.csv"

-duration: 10000
-stnEnabled: false
+canServer:
+   port: 28700

 ```